Fiskars X5 Long-Term Review: My Go-To Pack Axe

 This little hatchet isn’t meant for every scenario, but it quickly became one of my favorites and has remained so for years.

-The Fiskars X5 is lightweight, compact, and yet still efficient at both chopping tasks and kindling splitting – making it a near-perfect axe for outdoor activities that take you off the beaten path when size and weight are critical.
+The Fiskars X5 is a lightweight and compact axe, that’s still efficient at both chopping and kindling splitting.
+This makes it a near-perfect axe for outdoor activities that take you off the beaten path when size and weight are critical.

 This hatchet has been my go-to for backpacking and hikes for a couple of years now (even though I own more expensive options).
 On top of performing well – it’s durable, requires little maintenance, and comes at a very affordable price point.